Coalition Strikes Target ISIS in Syria, Iraq

-In Syria, coalition military forces conducted nine strikes consisting of 10 engagements against ISIS targets:
+In Syria, coalition military forces conducted 13 strikes consisting of 17 engagements against ISIS targets:

 Strikes in Iraq

-In Iraq, coalition military forces conducted three strikes consisting of six engagements against ISIS targets:
+In Iraq, coalition military forces conducted three strikes consisting of 10 engagements against ISIS targets:

--- Near Tal Afar, a strike engaged an ISIS tactical unit and destroyed four front-end loaders, a supply cache and a command-and-control node.
+-- Near Tal Afar, a strike engaged an ISIS tactical unit and destroyed two ISIS-held buildings, two vehicles, a mortar system and a fighting position.

--- On July 31, near Kisik, Iraq, a strike illuminated an area.
+-- Near Kisik, Iraq, a strike suppressed an ISIS tactical unit.

 Part of Operation Inherent Resolve